-It is true that in certain states, simply sleeping in your car while intoxicated above the legal limit will not result in a DUI arrest.
+In certain states, simply sleeping in your car while intoxicated above the legal limit will not result in a DUI arrest.

 Although this is true, most state laws define the requirements for a DUI as “operating” or “being in actual physical control” while intoxicated above the legal limit.

 Differences by State

 Although these variations can make a big difference in a case legally speaking, the goal of these laws is always to prevent drunk driving and the injury or death of others.

 It is common in a DUI case that a jury must analyze the facts and circumstances in order to understand and decide whether or not the defendant had been operating the vehicle or otherwise had actual physical control of the vehicle at any point while intoxicated.

 Contact a New Jersey DUI Attorney Today

 It may be in your best interest to contact a knowledgeable New Jersey attorney who has years of experience dealing with DUI cases and will fight for the best possible outcome.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
-If you are seeking legal advice, please contact our law firm directly.